avarghesein/WhiteStat/README.md

         "IdleSeconds": "Sleep interval for whitestat, after each data extraction from Monitor",

         "UpdateDBSeconds": "How Often the DB should be updated. i.e in every 40 seconds",

+        "MemoryLimitInMB": "Max RAM usage allowed for WhiteStat, Restart if the limit exceeds.
+Useful for low memory devices like RaspberryPI",

         "EXTRA_PCAP_FILTER": "any additional pcap filter you prefer, say (tcp and port 80)",